Flesh for Frankenstein (3D)

 The Beverly Theater

-The Beverly Theater brings Paul Morrissey's cult classic horror film to life in glorious 3D.
-Originally released in 1973 and produced by Andy Warhol, this campy Italian-made reimagining of the Frankenstein story pushes boundaries with its over-the-top gore, dark humor, and transgressive themes.
-The film stars Udo Kier as the obsessive Baron Frankenstein, who attempts to create a perfect Serbian master race in his laboratory while navigating a twisted web of desire and dysfunction with his wife, played by Monique van Vooren.
+The Beverly Theater presents a rare opportunity to experience Paul Morrissey's notorious 1973 horror film in its original 3D format.
+Produced by Andy Warhol, this Italian-made reimagining of the Frankenstein story stars Udo Kier as the obsessive Baron Frankenstein, who attempts to create a perfect Serbian master race while navigating a bizarre world of desire and dysfunction alongside Monique van Vooren as his wife.
+The film earned its cult status through its audacious blend of campy humor, transgressive themes, and boundary-pushing gore that defined 1970s exploitation cinema.

 More Like This